 Physics as a university subject particularly differs from physics as a school subject, in that technical systematics are very important.
 The theoretical concepts of physics are more important compared to physics in school.
 As a result, mathematics is an important tool in physics.

 The basics to acquire a solid knowledge in physics are taught in "Experimental Physics" in semesters one through three and in the fifth semester.
 The topic areas encompass mechanics, thermodynamics, electrodynamics, special relativity theory, optics, and quantum physics.
 Basic mathematical methods are presented in the first semester with mathematics tutorials and, in the second semester, in the lecture "Introduction to Theoretical Physics".

-In the fourth and fifth semesters, the course "Theoretical Physics for Teacher Training Students" provides an overview of the theoretical concepts and structures of physics, so that a number of physical problems can be explained used a few basic principles and solved with the help of mathematic formulas.
+In the fourth and fifth semesters, the course "Theoretical Physics for Teacher Training Students" provides an overview of the theoretical concepts and structures of physics, so that a number of physics problems can be explained using a few basic principles and solved with the help of mathematic formulas.

-In the second, third, and sixth semesters, experimental skills are taught in physical practical experiences, that are equally important for physics and teaching physics.
+In the first, third, and sixth semesters, experimental skills are taught in practical physicals experiences, which are equally important for physics and teaching physics.

 Building on constructivist learning theories, important concepts and aspects of teaching and learning physics for budding physics teachers are addressed in three introductory courses on teaching methodology.

 The Faculty has several international partner universities with which it has well-established teaching and research collaborations via exchange programs such as ERASMUS+.
-An overview of all RWTH Aachen exchange programs can be found at: Overview of Exchange Options.
-Information on the feasibility of stays abroad provides the Study Abroad Advising of the Faculty or the Departmental Advisors.
+An overview of all RWTH Aachen exchange programs can be found at MoveON: Overview of Exchange Options.
+The Study Abroad Advising of the Faculty or the Departmental Advisors provide information on the feasibility of stays abroad.

 Training for vocational school teachers includes studying two subjects.
 In course of study Model I, both subjects are equally studied.
 In course of study Model II, one of the subjects is studied in a broader scope.